janteuni/MovingThingsFromAPlaceToAnotherPlace/README.md

 ### Earnings

-Each people in each team got **5 Yolopoints™** they can use to buy food & drink during the day.
+Each participant gets **5 Yolopoints™** that can be used to buy food & drink during the day.
 Additional **Yolopoints™** can be earned by accomplishing some particular tasks, and according to the difficulty of the given missions.

 <table>